directmusic/BlackHole/README.md

 This is a custom modification of BlackHole for my own private use.

-It clips the output at 0db as well as removing the ability to change the volume in reality while still being able to tell the system to read it.
+It limits the number of outputs to 2.
+As wel as letting the system change the volume of the driver without actually changing the output volume.

+The intention of this is to allow recording the system audio at full scale while having the appearance of being able to change it.

+I use the output volume data from this driver to adjust a selected device in my audio routing app.

 ## These are the modifications I made: